kevinthedang/discord-ollama/docs/setup-docker.md

 * Follow this guide to setup [Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04)
     * If on Windows, download [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) to get the docker engine.
 * Please also install [Docker Compose](https://docs.docker.com/compose/install/linux/) for easy running.
 If not, there are [scripts](#manual-run-with-docker) to set everything up.
 * **IMPORTANT NOTE**: Currently, it seems like wsl does not like Nvidia Container Toolkit.
 It will work initially then reset it for some odd reason.
-For now, it is advised to use an actually Linux machien to run using Docker.
+For now, it is advised to use an actually Linux machine to run using Docker.
 If you do not care about utilizing your GPU or don't even have a Nvidia GPU then disregard this.

 ## Nvidia Container Toolkit Setup
 ### Installation with Apt